ShoroukAziz/tinyapp/README.md

 ## 🌟 Features
 - Generate concise, memorable short URLs from long ones.
 - Create multiple users.
+- **Analytics**
+  - See When was a URL created.
+  - keep track of how many times a given short URL is visited.
+  - keep track of how many **unique visitors** visit each url.
+  - keep track of every visit (see a timestamp, and a generated visitor_id).

 - **Security:**
   - URLs can be edited or deleted only by their creator.
   - All passwords are hashed and cookies are encrypted.